 • Spectro-photometric Color Calibration: Requires image solving in order to match your image with the Gaia data set in order to apply proper color calibration

 • Creating Mosaics: When creating mosaics from multiple image tiles, image solving is critical.
 It ensures each tile is correctly oriented and positioned relative to the others.
+When create mosaics, refer to the mosaic section for additional options.

 • Annotating Images: With a solved image, PixInsight can accurately annotate the image to highlight the positions of objects and stars